When Is It Justified To Draw Your Firearm?

 However, here's the rub: pulling your gun on someone is always brandishing.
 The intent, even if defensive, is to intimidate or threaten, if not to shoot or kill.
 The question is whether a person can justify it.
 Likewise, shooting a person is attempted homicide or is homicide.
 The question is whether or not it's justifiable under the law.

-When is drawing a gun legal?
+When can you pull a gun on someone?
 When a person would reasonably fear for their life or great injury.
 There are other circumstances where the use of force is authorized, though the exact nature of those exemptions vary by state.
 Many states allow the use of deadly force to stop an in-progress felony, such as armed robbery or sexual assault.

 Depending on the jurisdiction, any witnesses must conclude that the pistol wasn't drawn or displayed with willful disregard for the safety or well-being of others.
-Not only must a hypothetical reasonable person do the same thing in the same situation, but anyone who saw it must conclude the same thing.
+Not only must a hypothetical reasonable person do the same thing in the same situation; anyone who saw it must conclude the same thing.